 The tIME chunk is intended for use as an automatically-applied time stamp that is updated whenever the image data is changed.
 It is recommended that tIME not be changed by PNG editors that do not change the image data.
-See also the Creation Time tEXt keyword, which can be used for a user-supplied time.
+The Creation Time text keyword can be used for a user-supplied time (see the text chunk specification, Paragraph 4.2.3).